highlight/highlight/blog-content/session-replay-performance.md

 metaTitle: The Overhead of Session Replay
 ---

-Session Replay allows you to record and replay user sessions to analyze performance regressions and understand how users generally interact with your site.
-It allows you to glean product insight in frustrating frontend experiences or letting you dig into how a user may have dropped off.
-It also lets you debug rendering issues by showing how the page looked.
+At highlight.io, our first product was an open-source session replay tool built on [rrweb](https://github.com/rrweb-io/rrweb).
+Session Replay enables our customers to replay user sessions to analyze performance regressions and understand how users interact with a site.

-However, with the pixel-perfect reproduction, you might expect it to come at a cost.
-After all, something must perform additional computational work to record exactly what was shown on the browser.
-In this post, we'll discuss the overhead of session replay in several scenarios.
-We’ll be testing a large web app and compare it to an extreme case where session replay may have a significant toll.
-At the end, we’ll explain a bit on how session replay works and show you how it can be so efficient.
+Despite the benefits, as our customer base grew, more and more teams asked about the performance implications of using this technology on their site.
+After all, additional computation must happen to record exactly what is shown in the browser.
+In this post, we'll discuss the overhead of session replay with respect to resource consumption and interaction latency in several scenarios.

-If you’re interested in trying out the experiment detailed below, you can find it [here](https://github.com/highlight/session-replay-performance-benchmark).
+It is important to note that we did not measure Web Vitals, as these metrics can easily be manipulated by changing when javascript is executed on the client.
+Instead, we focused on metrics that affect the browser while session replay records data.
+If you’re interested in trying out the experiment detailed below or want to learn more about how it works, you can find it [here](https://github.com/highlight/session-replay-performance-benchmark).

 ## The Setup

 To test session replay against a realistic web application, we created two applications that go hand in hand: A simple [React application](https://github.com/highlight/session-replay-performance-benchmark/tree/main/replay-perf-app) and a [Node.JS application](https://github.com/highlight/session-replay-performance-benchmark/tree/main/replay-perf-puppet) which automates and profiles interactions.

 The React application accepts URL parameters which determine the number of elements to render in a list, with an optional parameter to enable session replay.
-For the purpose of these experiments, we used [rrweb](https://github.com/rrweb-io/rrweb), an open-source session replay library (adopted by companies such as Highlight, PostHog and Datadog), to simulate the session replay recording.
+When enabled, we would start [rrweb recording](https://github.com/rrweb-io/rrweb), the open-source session replay library adopted by companies such as Highlight, PostHog and Datadog, to produce the session events needed to replay the session.

 ```
 import { record } from ‘rrweb’;